 Nearing the 50th anniversary of the Gio Ponti-designed North Building, and more than a decade since the opening of the Frederic C. Hamilton Building, it is time to look toward the next milestone in our evolution.

 The North Building project will expand the museum’s ability to serve the community, welcome guests to our city, and preserve and present priceless works of art from cultures around the world and throughout history for generations to come.

-November 19 will be the last day for the public to explore and enjoy the North Building galleries until renovations are completed.
+November 19, 2017, was the last day for the public to explore and enjoy the North Building galleries until renovations are completed.
 In preparation for renovation, Palettes restaurant served its last meal on September 10 after 20 years of incredible service.

-During construction, the Hamilton Building will be buzzing with activity, and—starting November 20—the building will be open Monday through Sunday.
+During construction, the Hamilton Building is buzzing with activity, and is now open Monday through Sunday.
 View the exciting slate of upcoming exhibitions here.

 April 30, 2019

 A crane using a special suction cup lifter, which can only operate when it is 32 degrees or warmer outside, is used to lift each of the large glass panels.
 The high-performance structural glass, made up of three layers of 3/8-inch thick glass, was specifically fabricated for the museum's new welcome center.
 A total of 52 glass panels will complete the full elliptical façade of the new public space, including 36 curved panels standing 25 feet high and eight feet wide, making it the first structural glass wall façade of this size and scale in North America to hold itself up without the need for intermediate framing.

 In the welcome center, drywall installation is nearly complete on the lower level and bathroom tiling will begin later this month.
 Framing installation is complete and drywall installation has started on the first floor.
 On level 2, fireproofing is nearly complete, and the installation of the mechanical, electrical, and plumbing systems, as well as framing, have started.